What Are the Top 12 Cooking Utensils Every Cook Should Own?

 Also called a ‘skimmer,’ a spider is a shallow mesh basket, usually attached to a bamboo handle.
-A spider is a tool to use to remove delicate foods from boiling liquid, such as wontons or ravioli.
+A spider is a tool to remove delicate foods from boiling liquid, such as wontons or ravioli.

 The All Important Kitchen Shears

 Not enough people use kitchen shears.
 They make short work of everything from taking the backbone from a chicken to cutting up sticky dried fruit.
-I like the models that come apart in two pieces to ensure that you can thoroughly clean them.
+I like the models that come apart in two pieces to ensure you can thoroughly clean them.

 I would not trust a pair of kitchen shears that don’t come apart—there is too much opportunity for food to get stuck.
 Look for stainless steel models that you can get sharpened when they get dull.